-In the reporting period, it is noted that most monitoring results were within their corresponding Action and Limit Levels, while minor number of results triggered their corresponding Action or Limit Levels, and investigations were conducted accordingly.
-Based on the findings presented in Construction Phase Monthly EM&A Report No. 28, 29, and 30, all cases that triggered the corresponding Action or Limit Level were not related to the Project; hence, the Project did not introduce adverse impact to all water quality sensitive receivers.
-All required actions under the Event and Action Plan had been followed.
+In the reporting period, it is noted that most monitoring results were within their corresponding Action and Limit Levels, while minor number of results triggered their corresponding Action or Limit Level, and investigations were conducted accordingly.
+Based on the findings presented in Construction Phase Monthly EM&A Report No. 42, all cases that triggered the corresponding Action or Limit Level were not related to the Project; hence, the Project did not introduce adverse impact to all water quality sensitive receivers.
+All required actions under the Event and Action Plan were followed.

-Nevertheless, the non-project related triggers have been attended to and have initiated corresponding action and measures.
+Nevertheless, the non-project related triggers were attended to and initiated corresponding action and measures.
 As part of the EM&A programme, the construction methods and mitigation measures for water quality will continue to be monitored and opportunities for further enhancement will continue to be explored and implemented where possible, to strive for better protection of water quality and the marine environment.

-In the meantime, the contractors were reminded to implement and maintain all mitigation measures during weekly site inspection.
-These include maintaining the silt curtain for sand blanket laying properly and maintaining the levels of materials on barges to avoid overflow as recommended in the Manual.
+In the meantime, the contractors were reminded to implement and maintain all mitigation measures during weekly site inspections and regular environmental management meetings.
+These include maintaining mitigation measures properly for reclamation works including DCM works, marine filling, seawall construction, and PVD installation as recommended in the Manual.